bongolegend/bricks-flask/README.md

 * GAE will install dependencies as defined in your `requirements.txt`.

 * When you want to deploy, use this from within the directory: `gcloud app deploy --project bricks-app`.

-### Deploying Google Cron Jobs
-You must deploy your cron jobs (defined in `cron.yaml`) separately from the rest of the app by running `gcloud app deploy cron.yaml`.

 ### Testing your deployment locally